WeTechHK/Universal-BCOS-DOC/source/basic/web3.md

 Web3 introduces new paradigms that require learning different mental models than the ones used in Web2.0.
 A similar education drive happened as Web1.0 was gaining popularity in the late 1990s; proponents of the world wide web used a slew of educational techniques to educate the public from simple metaphors (the information highway, browsers, surfing the web) to [television broadcasts](https://www.youtube.com/watch?v=SzQLI7BxfYI).
 Web3 isn't difficult, but it is different.
 Educational initiatives informing Web2 users of these Web3 paradigms are vital for its success.

-Ethereum.org contributes to Web3 education through our [Translation Program](/contributing/translation-program/), aiming to translate important Ethereum content to as many languages as possible.
+Universal BCOS.org contributes to Web3 education through our [Translation Program](/contributing/translation-program/), aiming to translate important Universal BCOS content to as many languages as possible.

 ### Centralized infrastructure